oVirt/ovirt-site/source/node/stateless.html.md

 *   Start network using DHCP on nic specified in BOOTIF
     -   ??
 Default to eth0 otherwise ??
     -   ??
 Or should we abort stateless attempt ??
+*   Find your config server
+    -   Multiple methods possible
-*   Get DNS SRV record for the configuration server
+    -   Get DNS SRV record for the configuration server
+    -   provide config server on commandline
 *   Check config server for config bundle

 #### Previously configured